Help The Campaign!

 - Support initiatives that increase the dropout age to 18 and expand early childhood to full day starting at 4 years old.

-Helping Lawrence Businesses Thrive
+Helping Small Businesses Thrive

-Small businesses and entrepreneurs are the lifeblood of the Lawrence community and I am committed to help them grow and be successful.
+Small businesses and entrepreneurs are the lifeblood of any community and I am committed to help them grow and be successful.
 We need to make it easier for business to start up in our city and we need to be more attractive for outside businesses to want to set up roots here.
 This will increase our tax base and provide for the expansion of public services.

 Improving Public Safety